 Low Calorie, Quick, Easy Indian Dessert: Cottage Cheese in Sugar Syrup

-Quick n easy Dessert ideas
+Quick and easy Dessert ideas

-It's smarter to look at portions than to count calories.
+It's smarter to look at portions, than to count calories.

-I always love cooking recipes with minimum ingredients and the ones which can be ready in few minutes.
+I always love cooking recipes, with minimum ingredients, and the ones, which can be ready in few minutes.